I don’t know about you, but I love learning facts and understanding more about our forests and woodlands.

 - The Woodland Trust owns and takes care of over 1,000 woods and forests across the UK (they are all completely free to visit!)

-- Forests cover around 4 billion hectares or 30 percent of Earth’s land surface.
+- Forests cover around 4 billion hectares or 31% of the Earth’s total land surface.

 - Not all rainforests are tropical – we actually have rainforests in the UK known as temperate rainforests.